Enhancing Agentic Textual Graph Retrieval with Synthetic Stepwise Supervision: Acknowledgments

 \section{Acknowledgments}

-This work is supported by National Natural Science Foundation of China (Grant No.62272261), Tsinghua University (AIR)–AsiaInfo Technologies (China) Inc. Joint Research Center, and Wuxi Research Institute of Applied Technologies, Tsinghua University.
+This work was supported in part by the National Natural Science Foundation of China under Grant No. 62272261, Wuxi Research Institute of Applied Technologies, Tsinghua University under Grant 20242001120, Tsinghua University (AIR)–AsiaInfo Technologies (China) Inc. Joint Research Center and a grant from GDS Holdings Limited.